UnderDev/Api-DataRepresentationAndQuerying/README.md

 *http://playgrounds.ie/age/[AGE_GROUP]*

-From the url above, [AGE_GROUP] is where the user could enter in the age group for playgrounds that they are looking for Eg: 7.
+From the URL above, [AGE_GROUP] is where the user could enter in the age group for playgrounds that they are looking for Eg: 7.
 The user would then be provided with a list of playgrounds based on that age with relevant data.

 The data will be returned in JSON format, with the following properties for each Playground: